reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 apply plugin: 'maven-publish'
 ```

-We want to control the groupId, version and artifactId of the stub, so we add this information to
+We want to control the `groupId`, `version` and `artifactId` of the stub so that we can later use these coordinates
+to load the stub from the Maven repository.
+For this, we add some information to
 `build.gradle`:

 ```groovy